 Utilizing methods tailored to your specific project needs, our experienced team will move your project through the process of funding preparation and procurement.

 While there are no guarantees when applying for outside funding, our clients are often highly successful in meeting their funding needs once applicable sources are identified.
-In the past decade alone, we have provided guidance, application assistance, and designed infrastructure projects for communities totaling over $1 billion.
+In the past decade alone, we’ve provided guidance, application assistance, and designs for community infrastructure projects totaling over $1 billion.

 Working alongside your staff, we’ll systematically review all community projects, prioritize them, identify funding opportunities, and create a general timeline for completion.
 The result is a Capital Improvement Plan, which serves your community as a five to 10-year planning and fiscal management tool.